Karczel/Motion-auto-formula/README.md

 # Physics-Calculator

-This repository is for the purpose of simplifying Physics Questions And also demonstrate how to do easier and faster
+This repository is for the purpose of simplifying Physics Questions and also demonstrate how to do it easier and faster in every possible way

+&nbsp;

-You're welcomed to use it for Studying purposes Strictingly forbidden in use of Cheating! >:(
+You're welcomed to use it for Studying purposes
+,but strictingly forbidden in use of Cheating! >:(

+&nbsp;
+&nbsp;

 Detect from the question with out user input may be available in the future

+&nbsp;

 Order, Quiz and Formula based on books and Physics classes in KU

+&nbsp;

 1D Motion and Vectors
   1.1 Motion auto formula (Unfinished)